chibiboba/JS-120/Exam Part 2/FlashCards.md

 #### Objects Linking Other Objects (OLOO)

-- Short: In OLOO, we have a prototype object and use `Object.create` to create new objects that inherit from that prototype.
+- Defintion: In OLOO, we have a prototype object and use `Object.create` to create new objects that inherit from that prototype.
 An `init` method defined on the prototype is used to customize the state of each object: initializing newly created objects with their own properties.  `init` returns `this`, a reference to the calling object.

-- Create new objects using that object prototype with this code
+- Syntax

   ```js
   let newObj = Object.create(obj).init(state)